Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Conclusions

 \section{Conclusions}

-This work presents a data-driven multi-scale parametrization framework applied to the analysis of velocity-dependent dispersive transport in porous media.

-As a first step, pore-scale flow and transport simulations are performed on a series of randomly produced periodic pore geometries.
-In a second step, these results are volume averaged and the dispersive transport is isolated.
-These isolated targets are then matched to optimal parameters at the REV scale via a scale-bridging dispersion term.
-These results are first validated for a series of unit cells with simple symmetric and asymmetric geometries, such that the parameters at the REV scale can more simply be understood.
-As a third step, a data-driven convolutional neural network is trained on the parametrizations and their original random geometries.
-This model replaces the pore-scale simulations and averaging with a model that can extract the parameters directly from the pore-scale geometries.
-As a final step, descriptive metrics are introduced to describe the pore geometries evaluated.
-With this, a better understanding of the parameter space can be developed, and correlations between dispersivity and other REV-scale metrics can be compared.
-As a comparison to the image based data-driven model, the metrics used are collected and used to develop a metrics based neural network, predicting dispersivity values from these descriptive metrics.
+This work presents a data-driven framework for multi-scale parametrization of velocity-dependent dispersive transport in porous media.
+Pore-scale flow and transport simulations are performed on a series of periodic pore geometries.
+Next, the results are volume-averaged, isolating the dispersive transport, which is matched to optimal parameters at the REV scale through a dispersive closure term.
+These results are validated on simple unit cells with symmetric and asymmetric geometries for clarity.
+A convolutional neural network is then trained to predict these dispersivity parameters based on images of the pore geometries, replacing the pore-scale simulations with a data-driven model.
+Finally, descriptive metrics are introduced to better understand the parameter space and establish correlations between dispersivity and other REV-scale metrics.
+These metrics are then used to build a neural network that predicts dispersivity based on the descriptive metrics alone.

-As seen in the evaluations and predictions made in this work, the longitudinal dispersivity factor, $\alpha_L$, is a more easily produced parameter, with relatively good predictions from both the image based and metrics based neural networks, as well as a generally higher correlation to other common volume ratio and connectivity based metrics.
-The transverse dispersivity parameter, $\alpha_T$, on the other hand, has proven more difficult to predict, as well as less correlated to commonly used descriptive metrics.
-As a final form of the dispersion tensor is not defined for all geometries and symmetry cases \cite{lichtner2002a}, the parameter $\alpha_T$, as defined in the dispersion model used here, is under defined and therefore more difficult to predict.

-While models at the averaged REV scale are efficient and often effective at describing flow and transport applications in environmental, biological, and technical contexts, accurate parameters for the mathematical models used are critical when developing results.
-Many of these parameters, including the dispersive transport parameters observed in this work, are based on pore geometries which cannot be resolved at the REV scale.
-The framework followed here can be used to develop and understand parametrizations of REV-scale models with pore-scale evaluations, volume averaging and scale-bridging evaluations, data-driven models, and a metrics based analysis.

-There are a few direct extensions of the analysis of dispersion made here.
-First, other dispersivity models could be investigated: either simpler models with only one parameter, or more complex models with larger sets of characteristic parameters.
-The additional parameters should then be weighed against model accuracy and correlation to the pore-metrics introduced here.
-In addition, symbolic regression models could be applied to the developed pore-metric set to further increase the interpretability of metrics analysis.